ADA Compliance for Banks - The Complete Guide for 2025

 Provide equal rights and support for job candidates and employees with disabilities

 People with disabilities should be given equal employment opportunities.
 This includes equal access to the employment process and equal consideration for all open positions.
 During the hiring process, banks should provide reasonable accommodations for candidates with disabilities.
-Examples of such accommodations include adjusting application procedures or providing a sign language interpreter if a candidate has a hearing impairment.

 During the interviewing process, interviewers should be aware that it is illegal to ask applicants about disabilities before extending a conditional job offer, according to the Equal Employment Opportunity Commission